• Skip to main content

 Summary

 • shizen – 自然 (しぜん) : a noun meaning ‘nature’ in Japanese.
-These two kanji characters literally mean ‘a natural state’.
-This kanji concept is not completely in line with the meaning, but still very close, I think.
-When we want to say “nature” in Japanese, this would be the best word.
+These two kanji characters literally mean ‘natural states’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still very close, I think.
+Nature is often things in their natural states.
+It’s also worth mentioning here that native speakers sometimes use this noun like an adjective especially in speaking to mean ‘natural’ in Japanese.
+The border between nouns and adjectives called na-adjectives is very ambiguous in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.